bitsforeveryone/hackbook/README.md

 2. `git clone https://github.com/bitsforeveryone.com/hackbook`
 3. `cd hackbook && ./go.sh`

-## Overriding Defaults / Enabling Packages and FeaturesA
+## Overriding Defaults / Enabling Packages and Features

-Defaults are in the variables file [group_vars/main.yml](group_vars/main.yml) file.
+Defaults are in the variables file [group_vars/all.yml](group_vars/all.yml) file.
 Edit this file by turning options on/off with `true`/`false` or by commenting/uncommenting packages to be installed.

 ## Included Applications / Configuration (Default)